-Traditional aged students who are taking one of the above categories of program also would be subject to service-based pricing except as noted in #7 below.
+Traditional students who are taking one of the above categories of program also would be subject to service-based pricing.

-- The program is designed primarily for adults and meets one or more of these seven criteria outlined in the Enrollment Management (EM-21) Policy:
+- The program is designed primarily for nontraditional students and meets one or more of these seven criteria:

 - Offers flexible scheduling packages